tedorellana/learning/SAA-C03.md

 - Choose from three archive storage classes optimized for different access patterns and storage duration.

 - The S3 Glacier storage classes provide virtually unlimited scalability and are designed for 99.999999999% (11 nines) of data durability.

+## S3 Standard-Infrequent Access ##
+Is for data that is accessed less frequently, but requires rapid access when needed.
+S3 Standard-IA offers the high durability, high throughput, and low latency of S3 Standard, with a low per GB storage price and per GB retrieval charge.

 ### Amazon Elastic File System (EFS) ###
 - Serverless, fully elastic file storage